YOU’D BE NUTS TO

-Many of our clients have been asking what they can do to have a more water wise landscape.
-The first step is to identify and utilize drought tolerant trees suited for San Diego.
-Our Certified Arborist has compiled a list of ideal trees for conserving water.
+Many of our clients have asked what they can do to have a more water-wise landscape.
+The first step is identifying and utilizing drought-tolerant trees suited for San Diego.
+Paul Rider, ISA Certified Arborist #WE-1087A, has compiled a list of ideal trees for conserving water.

 View our gallery below of drought tolerant and drought resistant trees, click the image for full details.

 - Use water wisely.
 Water plants only when needed, not by the clock or calendar.
-Water at night, when evaporation is much lower and air is calmer.
+Water at night, when evaporation is much lower, and the air is calmer.
 Avoid runoff and overspray.

 - Improve your soil.
 Routinely cultivate your soil, incorporating organic matter such as compost.
 Doing so improves the soil’s ability to resist evaporation and retain moisture.
 Aerate heavy or compacted soil around trees.

 - Mulch.
-A 2-4 inch layer of mulch also evens out temperature extremes, keeping soil cool on hot days and warm on cool days.
+Take a cue from nature and choose one of many organic mulches that add great visual texture to your landscape, such as shredded bark or chips, wood grindings, compost, aged sawdust, or even low-growing ground cover.
+A 2-4 inch layer of mulch also evens temperature extremes, keeping the soil cool on hot days and warm on chilly days.
 It also prevents the soil from crusting, allowing better water penetration.
-Take a cue from nature and choose one of many organic mulches that add great visual texture to your landscape, such as shredded bark or chips, wood grindings, compost, aged sawdust or even low-growing ground cover.
 Inorganic mulches, such as gravel or rock, let the most water in and are frequently used with plants susceptible to crown rot.

 - Plant trees.
-Trees help to lower air and soil temperatures, reducing plant and soil moisture loss.
+Trees help lower air and soil temperatures, reducing plant and soil moisture loss.

 - Group container plants.
-Arrange containers so they shade one another.
+Arrange containers so that they shade one another.
 During droughts or periods of drying winds, place them in the deepest shade they can tolerate.
-Wet the entire rootball; double pot by setting small pots inside larger ones with a layer of sand or gravel between.
-Top-dress pots with a layer of mulch over the soil.
+Wet the entire rootball and double-pot by setting small pots inside larger ones with a layer of sand or gravel between top-dress pots with a layer of mulch over the soil.